 - a.
 The applications received will be scrutinized to check the requirements and shortlisted for personal interviews - b.
-The selection of students for the enrolment in the doctoral program is done entirely at the discretion of the Internal Research Review Committee of the college and the Research proposals for title approval will be sent to the Research Review Committee of University of Mumbai.
+The selection of students for the enrolment in the doctoral program is done entirely at the discretion of the Internal Research Review Committee of the college and the Research proposals for title approval will be sent to the Research Review Committee of University of Mumbai. - c.

-- c.
 After receiving final approval from the University Thesis section candidates start the process of registration.
-Candidates from other University will have to obtain a provisional eligibility from the University of Mumbai in the prescribed form and on payment of the prescribed fee before registering for Ph.D. - d.
+Candidates from other University will have to obtain a provisional eligibility from the d.
 Yearly fees of the college and University of Mumbai fees to be paid as per the fee structure